 Thermal imaging: using infrared and sensors, this long-standing method is commonly implemented as an extension of Bluetooth people counting systems.

 Other solutions like passive RFID and NFC are also used but do not support the data needed for real time queue management.
 In reality, airports enlist numerous technologies to achieve a proper passenger flow and stay ahead of bottlenecks.
 Though barcodes are somewhat “old hat” these days, airlines and operators rely highly on them for the time being.

 What a successful queue management system can provide:

 The infrastructure uses presence information to count the number of people queued at a particular point in time.
 By reading this information over time, managers can quickly understand how long the different processes should, and do, take.

-There are several pros and cons for every type of queue management tool, but there are two major ones that airports must deal with:
+There are several pros and cons for every type of airport queue management tool and systems, but there are two major ones that airports must deal with: